 Under the terms of an agreement with UCB Pharma Limited ("UCB"), UCB has the right to market Xyrem for the treatment of narcolepsy and JZP-6 for the treatment of fibromyalgia in 54 countries outside of the United States.
-UCB made a nonrefundable milestone payment to the Company of \$2.0 million in March 2007, which was recorded as contract revenue in the three months ended March 31, 2007.
-The Company recognized contract revenues of \$280,000 and \$252,000 during the three months ended March 31, 2008 and 2007, respectively, related to previously deferred upfront payments which are being recognized as contract revenue ratably through 2019, the expected performance period under the agreement.
+UCB made a nonrefundable milestone payment to the Company of \$2.0 million in March 2007, which was recorded as contract revenue in the six months ended June 30, 2007.
+The Company recognized contract revenues of \$280,000 during each of the three months ended June 30, 2008 and 2007, and \$560,000 and \$532,000 during the six months ended June 30, 2008 and 2007, respectively, related to previously deferred upfront payments which are being recognized as contract revenue ratably through 2019, the expected performance period under the agreement.
+In July 2008, the Company amended its agreement with UCB.
+See Note 16 for additional information.